-- In a large glass bowl, heat the coconut oil until it is melted, add in the stevia and pumpkin spice and mix, then add all of the remaining ingredients into the bowl and stir until all the nuts and seeds are coated with the oil mixture.
+- In a large glass bowl, heat the coconut oil until it is melted, add in the stevia and pumpkin spice and mix, then add all of the remaining ingredients, except the coconut, into the bowl and stir until all the nuts and seeds are coated with the oil mixture.

 - Spread the mixture evenly across the baking dish, bake for 20 minutes, remove from oven, toss the mixture and then bake for another 10 minutes.
 Depending on your oven, you might be at a perfect bake at 30 minutes, so start watching the oven at the 30 minutes mark, as soon as the edges of the mixture start to darken, the keto friendly granola is ready.

 - Remove from oven, add in the shredded coconut, toss, place back in the oven to cook for 2 minutes.

 - Remove from oven and let sit until room temperature, transfer to an air-tight container and store on counter or in the refrigerator.

 - Serve with unsweetened almond milk, yogurt or my Maple Spiced Pumpkin Mousse recipe.

 Nutritionals: Calories: 216 | Fat: 21 grams | Whole Carbs: 5 grams | Fiber: 2 grams | Net Carbs: 3 grams | Protein: 8 grams

 Enjoy!
 And please comment below if you try the recipe and what you think!
 I’d love to hear from you.